johannes-b/keptn-user-stories/disable_self_healing/README.md

 # Disable Self-healing

-Capability to disable self-healing for a certain time period, e.g: for updates since they have a short impact on their SLOs. -> Temporarliy disable self-healing for a particular app & timeframe.
+As a user, I want to disable self-healing for a certain time period.
+For example, for updates since they have an impact on their SLOs. -> Temporarliy disable self-healing for a particular app & timeframe.

 ## User view